HyunjoonCho/designpattern/template/README.md

 - AbstractClass
 implement template methods - which determine major function
-declare abstract methods called by template method
+declare abstract methods used by template method

 - ConcreteClass
 implement abstract methods so that template methods can actually work